SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/01-Retrieving-data.md

 WHERE `age` BETWEEN 14 AND 18                                     //is between the conditions we set.
 ```

-The **BETWEEN** operator is used in combination with the **AND** operator in order to set boundries of the filtration we want.
+The **BETWEEN** operator is used in combination with the **AND** operator to set the boundaries of the filtration we want.
-The operator is inclusive, so it's taken in notice both boundries.
+The operator is inclusive, so it's taken into notice both boundaries.
 The values can be numbers, text, or dates.

 ### IN/NOT IN